gvwilson/thirdbit/_posts/2016/2016-10-19-given-infinite-minions.md

   (at least, not yet).
   There's more than this,
-  like fiction I want to finish, but that's <a href="http://sensibleadventures.com">a story for a different site</a>.
+  like fiction I want to finish, but that's a story for a different site.
   Maybe some day I'll reconcile myself to the knowledge that there just isn't time to do it all.
   Meanwhile,